-Process designs should incorporate sufficient factors of safety to require at least two unlikely, independent, and concurrent changes in process conditions before a criticality accident is possible.
+For the prevention of criticality by means of design, the double contingency principle shall be the preferred approach.
+For application of the double contingency principle, the design for a process should incorporate sufficient factors of safety to require at least two unlikely, independent and concurrent changes in process conditions before a criticality accident is possible.